Last chance to get 8.5% back at grocery stores with Chase Freedom cards — here’s how

 There are a ton of credit cards out there that earn bonus points and cash back on grocery store purchases which is an especially useful benefit while we spend more time at home.
 But there are a few ways to truly maximize the return of every grocery run you make.

 The Chase Freedom Flex℠ and Chase Freedom Unlimited® currently offer a $200 cash bonus (20,000 Chase Ultimate Rewards points) after spending $500 on purchases within the first three months of account opening.
-Additionally, you’ll earn 5% cash back at grocery stores on up to $12,000 in spending for the first 12 months of your card membership (then 1% back).
+Additionally, you’ll earn 5% cash back (or 5x Chase points) at grocery stores on up to $12,000 in spending for the first 12 months of your card membership (then 1% back).
+However, we’ve just learned that the offer for 5%/5x points on groceries for the Freedom Flex and Freedom Unlimited will end on Jan.
+13, 2021.
+Consider applying soon so you can take advantage of this offer.

 But not all cash back cards are created equal.
 The Chase Freedom Flex and Chase Freedom Unlimited® technically earn Chase points, that can be redeemed for cash back.
 You are welcome to redeem your Chase points for cash at a rate of 1 cent per point, but there are scads of other options that will give you a significantly better return rate if you also have one of the following cards: